-- f) Confidentiality: If a complainant requests that her/his name not be revealed, the responsible College official should inform the complainant that the request may limit the College's ability to respond.
-If the complainant continues to ask that her/his name not be revealed, the responsible official should take all reasonable steps to effectuate an investigation into the circumstances and response to the complaint consistent with that request, as long as doing so does not preclude the College from responding effectively to the behavior and preventing further such behavior toward others.
-In accordance with various laws and regulations, the College will provide information to regulatory agencies and others and protect the identity of the victim to the extent permissible by law. - g) Determination of the procedure to be employed in resolving complaints: The Ombudsperson, the Title IX Coordinator, or the responsible College official, in the initial interview with the complainant, will discuss what actions the complainant is seeking in response to the alleged harassment, discrimination, or sexual misconduct.
+- i) Determination of the procedure to be employed in resolving complaints: The Ombudsperson, the Title IX Coordinator, or the responsible College official, in the initial interview with the complainant, will discuss what actions the complainant is seeking in response to the alleged harassment, discrimination, or sexual misconduct.
 The interviewer explains the avenues for informal and formal action, and will outline the complaint procedures described below.
 Based upon that information, the complainant may opt for either procedure unless the complaint involves alleged sexual misconduct, which cannot be resolved through the informal process.
 At this point, any necessary referrals (such as, to the Ombudsperson from the Vice President for Student Life) are made, and the chosen procedure will begin, as outlined below.
-The complainant, at her/his discretion, may opt, at any time during the informal process, to begin the formal procedure. - Written statement of the complaint: After an initial meeting with the responsible College official, the complainant is strongly advised to submit a written statement to the responsible official, though a written statement is not required.
+The complainant may opt, at any time during the informal process, to begin the formal procedure. - ➤ Written statement of the complaint: After an initial meeting with the responsible College official, the complainant is strongly advised to submit a written statement to that official, though a written statement is not required.
 The written statement should contain the following information: date(s), specifics of incident(s), and names of witnesses, to be used in the Investigation Phase, in the event that the formal procedure is chosen.
 The responsible College official will inform the respondent of the allegation and of the identity of the complainant.
 The responsible official will give a written statement of the complaint to both parties.
 In the event that the complainant does not provide a written statement, the responsible official may proceed in accordance with the procedure below, after summarizing in writing, the information provided by the complainant, including the date(s), specifics of incident(s), and names of witnesses.
-This summary will be signed by the complainant. - The written statement or summary of the complaint will be provided to the respondent.
+This summary must be signed by the complainant as a way to certify the authenticity of the statement. - The written statement or summary of the complaint will be provided to the respondent.
 Every effort will be made to protect the complainant from adverse acts committed in retaliation for having made the complaint. - II.
-Administrative Response Phase: If the complaint involves what may be harassment, a physical threat, sexual misconduct, or the violation of a criminal statute, the person receiving the complaint will, with proper regard for the need for timeliness given the nature of the complaint, promptly refer the matter to the responsible College official and/or external authorities (which may include law enforcement or other bodies external to the College) and other College officials, as necessary, to see that prompt and reasonable steps are taken (including, as appropriate, interim steps) to address threats, to respond to possible violations of criminal statutes, and, in cases of sexual misconduct or illegal harassment, to address any ongoing sexual misconduct, harassment, or possible hostile environment, pending further review as provided in this policy and as appropriate, regardless of whether the victim objects to the harassment, sexual misconduct, or bullying, or asks the College to act.
+Administrative Response Phase: If the complaint involves what may be harassment, a physical threat, sexual misconduct, or the violation of a criminal statute, the person receiving the complaint will, with proper regard for the need for timeliness given the nature of the complaint, promptly refer the matter to the responsible College official and/or external authorities (which may include law enforcement or other bodies external to the College) and other College officials, as necessary, to see that prompt and reasonable steps are taken, including, as appropriate, interim steps, to address threats, to respond to possible violations of criminal statutes, and, in cases of sexual misconduct or illegal harassment, to address any ongoing sexual misconduct, harassment, or possible hostile environment, pending further review as provided in this policy and as appropriate, regardless of whether the victim does or does not object to the harassment, sexual misconduct, or bullying, or asks the College to act.